MiuLab/Taiwan-LLM/README.md

 ## Overview
-Taiwan-LLaMa is a full parameter fine-tuned model based on LLaMa 2 for Traditional Chinese applications.
+Taiwan-LLaMa is a full parameter fine-tuned model based on LLaMa 2 for Traditional Mandarin applications.

-**Taiwan-LLaMa v1.0** pretrained on over 5 billion tokens and instruction-tuned on over 490k conversations both in traditional chinese.
+**Taiwan-LLaMa v1.0** pretrained on over 5 billion tokens and instruction-tuned on over 490k conversations both in traditional mandarin.

 ## Demo
 A live demonstration of the model can be accessed at [Hugging Face Spaces](https://huggingface.co/spaces/yentinglin/Taiwan-LLaMa2).

 ## Key Features

-1. **Traditional Chinese Support**: The model is fine-tuned to understand and generate text in Traditional Chinese, making it suitable for Taiwanese culture and related applications.
+1. **Traditional Mandarin Support**: The model is fine-tuned to understand and generate text in Traditional Mandarin, making it suitable for Taiwanese culture and related applications.

 2. **Instruction-Tuned**: Further fine-tuned on conversational data to offer context-aware and instruction-following responses.